DeLauné Michel

 DeLauné Michel is an American author and actress.

+Biography

-She was raised in southern Louisiana in a literary family which includes her uncle, Andre Dubus; her mother, Elizabeth Nell Dubus; and her cousins, mystery writer James Lee Burke, Andre Dubus III (House of Sand and Fog), and Alafair Burke.
+Michel was raised in southern Louisiana in a literary family which includes her uncle, Andre Dubus; her mother, Elizabeth Nell Dubus; and her cousins, mystery writer James Lee Burke, Andre Dubus III (House of Sand and Fog), and Alafair Burke.

 The Baton Rouge, Louisiana-born Michel was named for Helene DeLauné, according to family history the first woman over from France on her mother's side of the family.
 Helene DeLauné was in the court of Marie Antoinette and her husband, Jules André Dubus, fought in the French Revolution.
 Antoinette gave Helene jewels to help her and her husband escape to Louisiana.
 Michel's father's family was the eleventh family in New Orleans.

-Upon leaving high school (St. Joseph's Academy in Baton Rouge), Michel moved to New York City.
-She did some modeling there and in Europe, then spent several years studying acting in NYC with teachers from the Neighborhood Playhouse, the Actors Studio, Juilliard, and the Yale Drama School.
+At 14, Michel began working professionally as a model.
+Until leaving Baton Rouge, she did weekly fashion shows, print and TV ads, taught modeling classes to women and self-esteem classes to teens in a foster home, and edited a local paper’s fashion issue.
+When she was 17, during her junior year of high school while living alone with her mother following her parents’ explosive divorce, her mother decided to end Michel's education at St. Joseph's Academy, the all-girl, Catholic high school that she was attending, and arranged for Michel to get a GED, and move into an apartment with an older sister.
+To support herself, Michel became the manager and buyer of a boutique in what would have been her senior year, and was the first to bring Williwear, Max Studio, and Norma Kamali clothing lines to Baton Rouge.